The Rise of Antiscience

 Additionally, issues like climate change denial, the spread of pseudoscience, and even the pressure to prioritize short-term economic benefits over long-term scientific research add to the threat.

 There are a growing number of issues that undermine the integrity, progress, and public trust in science.
-These include: misinformation, political interference, funding challenges, erosion of public trust, commercialization of science, decline of scientific literacy, and ethical concerns in research.
+These include: misinformation, political interference, funding challenges, erosion of public trust, commercialization, poor scientific literacy, and ethical concerns.

 Welcome To My